 There are a couple of other espresso grinders you could consider.

 If you want a dedicated espresso grinder on a budget, you could consider the younger brother, the Baratza Sette 30.
 With the same burrs, it offers the same grind consistency and quick grind times.
 However, it does have far fewer grind settings (only 30).
 If you are getting into the world of espresso, this is an excellent option that won’t break the bank.
 See our full review here.

 Eureka Mignon Specialita

 The Eureka Mignon Specialita is another excellent espresso grinder offering unparalleled construction and quality.
 It has a large following among specialty coffee lovers.
-It has 55mm flat steel burrs and produces a consistent grind size, has low grind retention, and accurate dosing.
-While a bit more expensive, the Specialita is a step up when it comes to quality.
+Packed with 55mm flat steel burrs it produces a consistent grind size, has minimal retention, and accurate dosing.
+While a bit more expensive, the Specialita is a step up when it comes to build quality.
+It is a stunning grinder that will pair well with any espresso machine.
 See our full review here.

 The Baratza Sette 270 is a decent option if you are looking for a dedicated espresso grinder.
 It has a lot going for it: excellent grind consistency at fine settings, speedy grind times, low retention, and infinite grind settings.
 All of these make it a superb choice for an espresso grinder.
 The one area it does fall down in is build quality.